idris-lang/Idris-dev/docs/proofs/definitional.rst

 Axiomatic and Constructive Approaches
 =====================================

 How should we define types so that  we can do proofs on them?
-In the natural numbers with plus example we could have started by treating it as a group based on the plus operator.
+In the natural numbers with the plus example we could have started by treating it as a group based on the plus operator.
 So we have axioms:

 -  for all x,y : ``x+y=y+x``
 -  for all x: ``x + 0 = x = 0 + x``